osa-ora/apim-3scale-demo/README.md

 ## API Governance using API Registry

 Red Hat build of Apicurio Registry is a datastore for sharing standard event schemas and API designs across event-driven and API architectures.
+You can now have different versions of your APIs based on the iterarive work and maturity of your application, you can also use the A/B, Blue/Green and Canary deployment strategies to support different versions.

 <img width="1263" alt="Screenshot 2024-10-04 at 5 01 32 PM" src="https://github.com/user-attachments/assets/78918549-d40c-4378-9eb2-00f4da1fd60a">